Location Managers

 How do you handle neighbor and community relations?

-Our location managers proactively communicate with neighbors before filming, address concerns during production, and ensure positive relationships.
-This community approach protects your production and maintains good standing for future shoots.
+Our location managers proactively communicate with neighbors before filming, address concerns during production, and make sure positive relationships.
+This community way protects your production and keeps good standing for future shoots.

 Can you manage multiple locations simultaneously?

-Yes, for productions with multiple locations, we provide location management teams coordinating across all sites.
-Our managers communicate to ensure consistent standards and seamless company moves between locations.
+Yes, for shoots with many locations, we give location management teams setting up across all sites.
+Our managers communicate to make sure steady standards and seamless firm moves between locations.

 What are typical location fees?

 Location fees in New Zealand are reasonable.
 DOC conservation land permits have structured fees, while private farmland access is negotiated with landowners.
-NZSPG rebate of up to 40% applies to qualifying spend.
+NZSPG rebates of up to 40% applies to qualifying spend.
 Our managers handle all negotiations in NZD.

 Related Services